 Once all your oils are added, use a small funnel (or dropper) and fill the remainder of the bottle with vodka (or a carrier oil if you choose to go that route).
 Remember to be careful and pour slowly 🙂

 ***For larger spray bottles: When using containers larger than 10ml, add your oils and then add 1 oz. of vodka.
-Give this a little stir and fill the remainder of your container with pure water.
+Give this a little stir and fill the remainder of your container with distilled water.

 Pop the roller ball onto your bottle or attach the spray mechanism and give the mixture a good shake.